-It is well understood that human transportation of infected animals is the main mechanism by which Chronic Wasting Disease spreads to new areas.
+It is well understood that human transportation is the main mechanism by which Chronic Wasting Disease spreads to new areas.
 At this time there is no test capable of reliably detecting the presence of Chronic Wasting Disease in live animals, so screening and/or quarantine prior to or following importation into the state is not an effective method to prevent the importation of infected animals.
 Even in captive herds that have been certified as free of Chronic Wasting Disease by testing animals from the confined area post-mortem (the most reliable testing method) there have been occurrences where Chronic Wasting Disease has later been detected after animals had been transported and subsequently spread the disease to a new area.
+Currently CWD is endemic to 30 US states and 4 Canadian provinces.

 At this time, Chronic Wasting Disease has never been detected within RI, or within any state east of New York and Pennsylvania or south of Quebec.
 The Rhode Island Department of Environmental Management has already adopted many of the best management practices recommended by the Association of Fish and Wildlife Agencies in their 2018 "Best Management Practices for Prevention, Surveillance and Management of Chronic Wasting Disease", including prohibiting bringing certain parts of deer taken out-of-state in Chronic Wasting Disease-endemic areas into Rhode Island, prohibiting the use of natural urine-based scents, and prohibiting baiting and feeding of deer for any purpose.
-AFWA's top recommendation regarding the movement of live deer is to prohibit all human-assisted movement, and that is also what BHA is recommending.
+AFWA's top recommendation regarding the movement of live deer is to prohibit all human-assisted movement, and that is also what we are recommending.